 The investment objective of the Fund is long term capital appreciation.
-The Fund intends to invest primarily in general or limited partnerships, U.S. and foreign funds (including open-end funds, closed-end funds and exchange-traded funds), corporations, trusts or other investment vehicles ("Investment Funds") that invest substantially all their assets in real estate, infrastructure, commodities and other real asset securities and funds.
+The Fund intends to invest primarily in general or limited partnerships, U.S. and foreign funds (including open-end funds, closed-end funds and exchange-traded funds), corporations, trusts or other investment vehicles ("Investment Funds") that invest or trade in a wide range of securities.
+The Fund intends to invest its assets in U.S. and foreign, including emerging markets, securities and Investment Funds.
 There can be no assurance that the Fund will achieve its investment objective.